 If the pallino is knocked out of the court or it is knocked in the front of the center line, the frame will end, no points are awarded, and the game will resume from the same end of the court with the same team tossing the pallino ( a “do-over”).

 Player’s movements are limited to one step over the end line onto the court while throwing.

 The teams playing will referee their own game.
 Any dispute which cannot be resolved by the team captains shall be decided by the Play Mile High Official Staff in attendance.

 Measurements: Tape measures will be provided for each game, and players are responsible for measuring in case of any disputes.
 All measurements should be made from the inside dimensions of the bocce ball to the inside dimension of the pallino.
 If both teams agree on which team has the point(s) and it is later determined that a mistake has been made, all balls played are valid.
 If both teams have balls remaining, the team that does not have the closest ball to the pallino rolls again.
 If all balls have been played, points are awarded based on the balls that are actually closest to the pallino in accord with the “Scoring” guidelines.

-Forfeits: Teams are required to field a roster of 6+ members, but are required to have just more than 2 team members at each game.
-There are no requirements that the team consist of more than one gender.
-However, if a team fails to provide 2 or more members for a game, the game will be considered a forfeit with a score of 15-0 in favor of the opposing team.
+Forfeits: Teams will have 5+ members on their roster, but are only required to have 2 team members to play each game.
+There are no gender requirements, however if a team fails to provide 2 or more members for a game, the game will be considered a forfeit.

 Rescheduled Games: Games may be rescheduled due to weather or other events that present a reasonable challenge to player participation.
 Games will be rescheduled by the Play Mile High Official Commissioner, and may occur on a day/time other than the normally scheduled time depending on field availability.